 Feel Empowered With Insightful Caregiver Resources

-As a caregiver, you play an essential role in supporting your loved one’s journey through advanced illnesses.
+As a caregiver, you play an essential role in supporting your loved one’s journey as they go through advanced illnesses.
 Caregiving is a deeply meaningful experience, but we understand that it can be challenging when you do not have adequate help at hand.

-At Singapore Hospice Council, we want to empower you with the right resources to support you through your caregiving journey.
+At Singapore Hospice Council (SHC), we want to empower you with the right resources to support you through your caregiving journey.

 Palliative care is at the heart of caregiving, which focuses on improving the quality of life of patients with advanced illnesses.
-This can be done by managing their symptoms, providing emotional support and addressing their spiritual needs.
+Caregivers can achieve this goal by managing patient’s symptoms, providing emotional support and addressing their spiritual needs.

-There are different types of palliative care services available, depending on your loved one’s needs.
+There are different types of palliative care services available in Singapore, depending on your loved one’s needs.

 Our resources below will provide you with the important information you need throughout your caregiving journey: